thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/05-routing.desc.md

 });
 ```

-**EXERCISE:** Before reading on, take time to understand the above code on your own, and make it work.
+<input type="checkbox"></input>**EXERCISE:** Before reading on, take time to understand the above code on your own, and make it work.
 The end goal is to have 2 routes that display 2 different templates.
 It's up to you to decide what to put in the templates.
 The above route declarations tell you exactly what files you need to create.
 Go write them!

-**EXERCISE: Seriously, do the above exercise!**  Don't just move on to see the answer.
+<input type="checkbox"></input>**EXERCISE: Seriously, do the above exercise!**  Don't just move on to see the answer.
 Process over product :)

 The above route declarations define two routes: '/' and '/dogs'.
 When a user visits '/', Angular will render the `partials/home.html` file inside of our layout file and set the `HomeController` as the controller on the `ng-view`.
 When a user visits '/dogs', Angular will render the `partials/dogs.html` file inside of our layout file and set the `DogsController` as the controller on the `ng-view`.